 The purpose of this tool is to connect to your current calendar.
 Once you send a link, your students can see your available hours and sign up for a session, class, or tutoring.
 You will then receive an email notification for the scheduled meeting.

 As a cool addition to Insert Learning, this extension lets you make voice notes and comments on any service.
 These services include Google Docs, Classroom.
 Gmail, YouTube, Twitter, Reddit, Slack, and Facebook.
 All you have to do is record your voice comment via the widget.
 Once you’re done, the extension will generate a link with the record so you can paste it.

 The free tool allows you to record short videos and screen captures.
 You can trim the start and endpoints of your videos, merge, crop, and add text to the videos, and draw on the tab with a pen tool.
 In addition, all videos autosave to Google Drive, while you can still share them to YouTube, Classroom, and export them as MP4, Gif, and MP3.

 With this tool, you can present your Google Slides documents full screen while staying in edit mode.
 Meaning, that you can present the slides fullscreen and edit them at the same time.
 The extension is a great addition to use during a Meet or for making presentations on projectors.
 It’s a very valuable tool for teachers and educators during remote classes.

 - You can navigate through your document with arrow keys or scroll with your mouse.
 Once you’re done with the presentation, reload the page to exit.

 The purpose of this extension is to remove navigation, ads, and junk from web pages and optimize them for printing.
 You can edit and delete content, including images, before printing.
-You can also generate PDF from a web page for sharing, saving and archiving, while still keep the clickable links.
+You can also generate PDFs from a web page for sharing, saving, and archiving, while still keeping the clickable links.

 - Print preview